sage-code/maj/basic.md

 Preposition "ud" can be used for location:

-* ud la loca ti andu-ga? = where you going?
+* ud la loca ti andu-re? = where you going?
-* ud de loca ti venu-ga? = where you coming from?
+* ud de loca ti venu-re? = where you coming from?
-* ud de loca ti seru-ga? = where are you from?
+* ud de loca ti seru-re? = where are you from?

-* ud la locta ce ti palu-ga? = are you plaing?
+* ud la locta ce ti palu-re? = are you plaing?
-* ud la locta ce ti andu-ga? = are we going?
+* ud la locta ce ti andu-re? = are we going?
-* ud la locta ce ti andu-ga? = are you going?
+* ud la locta ce ti andu-re? = are you going?
-* ud la locta ce ti palu-ga? = are we plaing?
+* ud la locta ce ti palu-re? = are we plaing?

 **expressions**